Giving Evidence works to make charitable giving more effective by encouraging and enabling charitable giving based on sound evidence.

 To raise awareness that donors’ choices and behaviours matter, to explain how charities and giving really work, and to guide donors to give well.

 We speak and write in the press: see here.
-For example, Director Caroline Fiennes recently spoke at a conference about how philanthropy can help achieve the Sustainable Development Goals.
+For example, Director Caroline Fiennes recently spoke in Cambridge about the various types of evidence/data needed across a programme’s life (not all RCTs!)

 We talk at events: videos of many talks are here, and events are listed here.